nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```
 #### Pass/Fail Criteria
+ *  Verify number of dpus from api and number of dpus shown in the cli output.
+ *  Verify powered off dpus should display it as powered off.
- *  Verify  product ID,version and serial of the DPU
+ *  Verify all the serial numbers of the dpus that are powered on are unique.

-### 1.5 Check platform voltage
+### 1.2 Check platform voltage

 #### Steps
  * Use command `show platform voltage` to get platform voltage